 Keep terminals clean by scrubbing them with a stiff brush and a mixture of baking soda and water.
 Afterwards, apply a light coat of grease.
 Be careful not to let any of the baking soda/water mixture enter the battery.

-When not in use, check the battery monthly by using a battery hydrometer, which measures the specific gravity.
-The meter should read between 1250 and 1280.
+When not in use check the battery monthly by using a battery hydrometer which measures the specific gravity.